albertochong/confluent-tracing-support/README.md

 ![Sample](images/sample.png)

 The example above shows the tracing across different Kafka topics.
 The first topic called `test` received a record sent by REST Proxy, which in turn had the interceptors installed.
-Then, the record is consumed by a stream created on KSQL, which also had the interceptors installed.
-Still in KSQL; multiple streams were created to copy data from/to another stream, to test if the tracing can keep up with the flow.
+Then, the record is consumed by a stream called `FIRST_STREAM` created on KSQL, which also had the interceptors installed.
+Still in KSQL; multiple other streams (`SECOND_STREAM`, `THIRD_STREAM`, etc) were created to copy data from/to another stream, to test if the tracing can keep up with the flow.

 ## Usage